Undergraduate Program - Undergraduate Research Coursework

 Substituting courses other than CSC 499, and/or using the substitution for something besides Computer Science Restricted Elective, are subject to the same requirements and approval process as CSC 499 substitutions.

-All requests to use as an elective a non-CSC course that does not appear on the list of Other Restricted Electives must be submitted in writing and will be evaluated by the Director of Undergraduate Programs based on comparative examination of course content, among other criteria.
-Approvals will be noted in writing for inclusion in the student's file.
+All requests to use as an elective a non-CSC course that does not appear on the list of Other Restricted Electives must be submitted to and will be evaluated by the Director of Undergraduate Programs based on comparative examination of course content, among other criteria.
+Approvals will be noted for inclusion in the student's file.
+Requests for these substitutions should be submitted to Dr. B. Jasmine Adams.